 While preventative measures can help protect against fraud, it will always exist in one form or another.
 What you can do is educate employees, make sure they are using the most up-to-date technology, and work with your financial partner to ensure the best practices and protective measures are in place.
 When it comes to payments fraud, the old saying remains true, “An ounce of prevention is worth a pound of cure.”

-Stay informed on industry trends and noteworthy company news by visiting our UMB in the News section on umb.com.
-Follow UMB on LinkedIn, Facebook‡ and Twitter‡ to see regular updates about our company, people and timely financial perspectives.
+Stay informed on industry trends and noteworthy company news by visiting our Industry News section on umb.com.
+Follow UMB on Facebook‡ and LinkedIn‡ to see regular updates about our company, people and timely financial perspectives.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.